deep5050/knowledge-dump/onie-rocker.md

-To simulate a QEMU device as a switch we need `rocker` configured with qemu.
+# Simulating a QEMU Device as a Switch with Rocker Configuration

-Use the below Python script to generate the qemu commands:
+To simulate a QEMU device as a switch, we'll use the `rocker` configuration with QEMU.
+You can use the provided Python script to generate the QEMU commands.
+Below is the script:

 ```python
 #!/usr/bin/env python3